-- This bird bath is versatile in having 3
+This bird bath is versatile in that it has 3

-deck, or pole mounted in your yard or with the legs that are provided,
+deck. > Pole mounted in your yard. > Or with the legs that are provided,

 it can sit on the ground or a table.